Simon Clegg: Ipswich Town

 Clegg was appointed Chief Executive of Ipswich Town in April 2009 replacing Derek Bowden and working directly with the club's owner Marcus Evans.
-One of his first tasks was to replace the manager, Jim Magilton with former Sunderland FC manager with Roy Keane on a two-year contract that was terminated on 7 January 2011.
+One of his first tasks was to replace the manager, Jim Magilton with former Sunderland FC manager Roy Keane on a two-year contract that was terminated on 7 January 2011.
 Paul Jewell replaced Keane until he resigned in October 2012 whereupon the former Wolves FC manager, Mick McCarthy was appointed with whom Clegg worked until he himself resigned in February 2013.

 It is reported that Clegg obstinately supported Liverpool FC in his childhood because his father was a Manchester United shareholder.
 From 2007- 2009 Clegg was a member of the Chelsea FC Advisory Board.

 2015 European Games

 In 2013, Clegg was appointed as the European Olympic Committee's Senior Consultant (subsequently Executive Director) for the European Games in Baku.
 In 2014, he replaced Jim Scherr as the Organising Committee's Chief Operating Officer and relocated to Azerbaijan.
 He led a team of 2,500 full-time staff, supported by 12,000 volunteers, to deliver an event with a global television audience of 823 million households in an unprecedented compressed timescale.